The 2018 International Conference of Secular AA

 The conference was an opportunity to think about the larger issues facing Secular AA and my place in it.
 It was a very exciting conference for me.
 While the conference was intellectually stimulating, in no way does takes away the importance from what we do in our groups each week.
 For me, our group provides safety, fellowship, an opportunity to learn from others and to share my issues on my path to recovery.
 While the conference was stimulating I am so grateful I have my group!

-Carolyn B is 68 years old and a retired educator.
+Carolyn B is a retired educator.
 She was initially involved in traditional AA but always found the “god” part not true to her beliefs.
 On moving to Hamilton Ontario she discovered the We Agnostics Group.
 She has been an active and grateful member ever since.
 Carolyn attended the Secular Ontario AA Roundup (SOAAR) in Toronto in 2017 and is co-chair of the committee for SOAAR 2019, which will take place in Hamilton.

 During his workshop on Recovery Capital at the conference, Dr. Ray Baker talked about how AA helps the alcoholic.
 Here is a slide that lists the ways in which recovery can be achieved and supported within Alcoholics Anonymous:

 Hey!
 Want to share this article?
 You should!
 You can share it with your group.
 Better yet, share it with your local Intergroup.
 It’s a great story about the nature of Secular AA and its impressive growth over the past decade.
 To get the article as a great PDF just click here: The 2018 International Conference of Secular AA.